francois2metz/asilite/README.md

 # ASIText

-This is designed as a fast and simple access to https://beta.arretsurimages.net/ for mobile devices.
+This is designed as a fast and simple alternative to https://beta.arretsurimages.net/ for mobile devices.

-Minimal javacscript will be used.
+Minimal javacscript is used.

-It use the public API to connect (thanks for that) and will forward any credential to the API.
-Nothing is stored on the server.
+It use the public API to fetch the content and all credentials to the API. **Nothing is stored on the server**.

 ## Status

-It's currently just a proof of concept.
-More features are coming soon.
+It's currently a proof of concept.

+What's working:

+- Login
+- Listing and pagination of the content
+- Showing content
+- Displaying video

+Planned features:

+- RSS feed
+- Better navigation
+- Option to display the cover images

 ## Usage